OpenEvalProject/evals/manuscripts/elife-34880/v2/manuscript.md

 ## Abstract

-10.7554/eLife.34880.001 Pitx2c, a homeodomain transcription factor, is classically known for its left-right patterning role.
+Pitx2c, a homeodomain transcription factor, is classically known for its left-right patterning role.
 However, an early wave of pitx2 expression occurs at the onset of gastrulation in several species, indicating a possible earlier role that remains relatively unexplored.
 Here we show that in zebrafish, maternal-zygotic (MZ) pitx2c mutants exhibit a shortened body axis indicative of convergence and extension (CE) defects.
-Live imaging reveals that MZ pitx2c mutants display less persistent mesendodermal migration during late stages of gastrulation.
+Live imaging reveals that MZpitx2c mutants display less persistent mesendodermal migration during late stages of gastrulation.
 Transplant data indicate that Pitx2c functions cell non-autonomously to regulate this cell behavior by modulating cell shape and protrusive activity.
 Using transcriptomic analyses and candidate gene approaches, we identify transcriptional changes in components of the chemokine-ECM-integrin dependent mesendodermal migration network.
 Together, our results define pathways downstream of Pitx2c that are required during early embryogenesis and reveal novel functions for Pitx2c as a regulator of morphogenesis.

 ## Introduction